Twyford Down: Protests

 Protesters demonstrated their opposition to the road's construction by blocking the path of construction equipment.
 They were met by security officers from Group 4.
 In December 1992, in view of a film crew from The Observer, a protester was manhandled by five officers.
-Another protester, according to a report by local MP John Denham, was strangled by officers and left unconscious on top of the Down for 30 minutes.
+Another protester, according to a report by local MP, for Southampton Itchen, John Denham, was strangled by officers and left unconscious on top of the Down for 30 minutes.
 Maggie Lambert, then a mature photography student, took numerous photographs of the protest, and challenged an injunction which suggested she had been involved with direct action.
 While Lord Justice Mann admitted there was no evidence to suggest she had done anything more than take photographs, the injunction was upheld.
 Protester Rebecca Lush of the Donga Tribe, who had stayed on the down from September to the night of eviction, later claimed "It was a horrific experience and very violent.
 We were dragged through thorns and we were being kicked and punched and someone pulled out a clump of my hair."
 In March 1993, Kenneth Carlisle, then Minister for Roads and Traffic, refused to order an inquiry into any wrongdoing or excessive force by security officers, stating it was a matter for the police.

 The protest attracted different classes of people, the many of whom were peaceful.
 According to Denham, a popular phrase amongst those protesting was "I never thought that I would find myself doing something like this."
 Stephen Ward, who had been involved in the original 1970s protest, decided in early 1993 that excessive force was being used against protesters, and started keeping a log of events.
 He used this log when defending other protesters in court.
 He visited those who had been imprisoned and helped establish a legal precedent of the right for protesters and demonstrators to have a witness while being questioned.